hoelzl/AdvancedCpp/README.md

 On Windows, install Visual Studio 2022 with the "Desktop development with C++" workload and you're good to go.

 On Linux, install the packages for CMake and clang/gcc.
-For example on Ubuntu stable (bullseye):
+For example on Debian stable (bullseye):

 - Enable [bullseye-backports](https://packages.debian.org/bullseye-backports/)
 - Install gcc-10 and cmake, and potentially the gtk+ development headers

 ```
-sudo apt install gcc-10 g++-10 cmake libgtk-3-dev libgtk-3-0 -t bullseye-backports
+sudo apt install gcc-10 g++-10 cmake -t bullseye-backports
 ```